Foundation Skills Study

 National Survey

 The national survey, known as Understanding Skills Across Australia, will measure adult literacy and numeracy skill levels and form an up-to-date national evidence base to assist researchers, policymakers and program managers improve services related to foundation skills.
-The survey, which expects to collect around 10,000 responses from Australian residents aged 15 years and older, will provide reliable results at the national level as well as for the states and territories.
+The survey, which expects to collect around 10,000 responses from Australian residents aged 15 to 74 years, will provide reliable results at the national level as well as for the states and territories.

 More information for selected households